-When I was a kid, there were nights we had nothing but fresh corn on the cob for dinner.
-And there was nothing better than sinking my teeth into that first ear of corn: Juices would go flying, butter would drip down my chin, and each bite was filled with a super sweetness you can only get from farm-fresh corn.
+When I was a kid, there were nights we had nothing but fresh corn for dinner.
+And there was nothing better than sinking my teeth into that first ear of corn.
+Juices would go flying, butter would drip down my chin and each bite was filled with a sweetness you only get from farm-fresh corn.

-How to Cook the Perfect Corn on the Cob
+How to Cook the Best Corn on the Cob

 - 4 quarts water